lentilinternational/lentilinternational/README.md

 ☆ [My Indie Games Studio](https://9fold.itch.io/) <br>
 ☆ How to reach me: lentilinternational@gmail.com<br>
 ☆ Pronouns: any/all<br>
-☆ Fun fact: I have only just started my programming journey!
+☆ I have only just started my programming journey!
 I aim to be a jack of all trades down the line.<br>

 ## ⋅⋆─────────⋆⋅Programming Languages⋅⋆───────⋆⋅
 ☆ HTML<br>